The Goal Rush (TV series): Format

 The format was similar to that which is used by the BBC's Final Score and Sky's Soccer Saturday; with live match reports, on screen scores and a ticker.
 The programme consisted of various data sets and tickers being on-screen simultaneously with the studio shot occupying a small part of the screen, and the programme was described as "having the style and feel of the Bloomberg Television channel".

 Each episode started at 14:30 on Saturdays on ITV's digital channel, ITV2.
 At varying times after 16:00 the coverage would switch to ITV1.
 The service was hosted by presenter Angus Scott, and former footballer and football manager Ron Atkinson provided expert analysis.
 Other analysts included Clive Allen, Paul Elliott, Jim Beglin and John Barnes.

 Reception

 The look of the service resembled the BBC's service quite closely and commentators criticised ITV for this.
-The programme never achieved a high number of viewers and on 6 April 2002 the show received ITV's lowest ever audience share with 3%, during the broadcast of the 2002 Grand National on BBC One.
+The programme never achieved a high number of viewers and on 6 April 2002 the show received ITV's lowest ever audience share of 3%, during the broadcast of the 2002 Grand National on BBC One.